router-protocol/intents-adapter-docs/velocore_deposit.md

 **2. "execute" Function:** This function is present in every adapter contract and is expected to handle the data received from the multi caller(batch transaction contract).

-- **STEP 1:** Decodes the data received.
+- **Step 1:** Decodes the data received.
 Here the data is in the form of a struct that includes token addresses for which liquidity is to be added, address of the LP token, address of the recipient and respective amounts of token desired to be added.

     ```javascript
       struct VelocoreSupplyData {